mateonunez/fastify-at-postgres/README.md

 ```
 const db = {
-  query,// use this to create queries in a simple way
+  query,        // use this to create queries in a simple way
-  transaction,//  use this to create transactions
+  transaction,  //  use this to create transactions
   sql,          // method to create queries in a safe-way
   db,           // database object
 }
 ```